Kiplin Doriga

 Kiplin Doriga (born 18 October 1995) is a Papua New Guinean cricketer.
-He made his One Day International (ODI) debut for Papua New Guinea against Scotland on 24 November 2017.
-He made his first-class debut for Papua New Guinea against Hong Kong in the 2015–17 ICC Intercontinental Cup on 29 November 2017.
+He made his One Day International (ODI) debut against Scotland on 24 November 2017.
+He made his first-class debut against Hong Kong in the 2015–17 ICC Intercontinental Cup on 29 November 2017.

 In August 2018, he was named in Papua New Guinea's squad for Group A of the 2018–19 ICC World Twenty20 East Asia-Pacific Qualifier tournament.

 In March 2019, he was named in Papua New Guinea's squad for the Regional Finals of the 2018–19 ICC World Twenty20 East Asia-Pacific Qualifier tournament.
 He made his Twenty20 International (T20I) debut for Papua New Guinea against the Philippines on 22 March 2019.
 The following month, he was named in Papua New Guinea's squad for the 2019 ICC World Cricket League Division Two tournament in Namibia.

 In June 2019, he was selected to represent the Papua New Guinea cricket team in the men's tournament at the 2019 Pacific Games.
 In September 2019, he was named in Papua New Guinea's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 In August 2021, Doriga was named in Papua New Guinea's squad for the 2021 ICC Men's T20 World Cup.

+In May 2024, he was named in Papua New Guinea’s squad for the 2024 ICC Men's T20 World Cup tournament.

+On 27 August 2025, Doriga appeared at magistrates court in Jersey charged with robbery.
+He had been on the island playing for Papua New Guinea in the Cricket World Cup Challenge League A. Doriga pleaded guilty to the charge, which related to an incident in St Helier two days earlier.
+The magistrate ruled the case so serious that it should be adjudicated at the Royal Court.
+Doriga was denied bail and was instead remanded in custody until a further hearing scheduled for 28 November 2025.